rabfulton/ChatGTK/README.md

 - Text to Speech using what ever model and voice you choose
 - Real-time voice conversation support using OpenAI's realtime models
 - Reasoning level adjustment for capable models
-- Tool use including music control, image generation, web search, and a read aloud tool that lets your assistant decide when to use TTS
+- Tool use including music control, image generation, web search, Wolfram Alpha queries, and a read aloud tool that lets your assistant decide when to use TTS
 - Multi-provider support for OpenAI, Gemini, xAI, Perplexity, Anthropic and 3rd parties

 ## Installation from AUR